Have you thought about getting life insurance but avoided it because you are intimidated by the process of applying?

 If you stumble into some money troubles you might have options.
 Contact your life insurance provider and see if a grace window is allowed.

 Usually, term life insurance policies have a shorter grace window than permanent life insurance policies.
-If you need extra cash, check out these 21 legit ways to get money today.

 How should I prepare for my life insurance exam?